COMP1010UNSW/pyhtml-enhanced/README.md

 [Cenk Altı's PyHTML library](https://github.com/cenkalti/pyhtml), but with improved documentation and type safety.

-Learn more by visiting the documentation website (up soon).
+Learn more by reading [the documentation](https://comp1010unsw.github.io/pyhtml-enhanced/).

 ## Features